-Currently, Florida calculates high school graduation rates for schools using a cohort method of tracking individual students in and out of the system from their entrance into ninth grade through completion four years later.25 High schools are not currently awarded additional bonus points for students who graduate early from high school.
-Instead, high schools are awarded points based on the annual growth of their cohort graduation rate and the growth of their cohort graduation rate for at-risk students.
-At-risk students are those students who scored at Level 2 or below on both the FCAT reading and FCAT math tests in grade eight.26
+Currently, Florida calculates high school graduation rates for schools using a cohort method of tracking individual students in and out of the system from their entrance into ninth grade through completion four years later.
+High schools are not currently awarded additional bonus point for students who graduate early from high school.
+Instead, high schools are awarded points based on the annual growth of their cohort graduation rate and the growth of their cohort graduation rate imagination; and one credit in physical education to include integration of health.
+The remaining eight credits are electives.
+Beginning with students entering grade 9 in the 2011-2012 school year, at least one course within the 24 credits must be completed online.